| FTH(1) | General Commands Manual | FTH(1) |

 name begins with this character.
 With

-one can load files only one time.
+require one can load files only once.
 Before

 loading name, runs hook